vlas-voloshin/SubviewAttachingTextView/README.md

 ## Requirements

+- Xcode 10.0+ (written in Swift 4.2).
+    - For compatibility with Swift 4.0, use version 1.3.0.
-- Xcode 9.0+ (written in Swift 4).
-For compatibility with Swift 3.x, use version 1.2.2 of this library.
+    - For compatibility with Swift 3.x, use version 1.2.2.
 - iOS 8.0+
 - Compatible with Objective-C.